material-components/material-components-android/docs/components/TextField.md

 7. Helper/error/counter text
 8. Prefix/suffix/placeholder (not shown)

-**Note:** All the attributes on the tables below should be set on the `TextInputLayout`, with the exception of the input text attributes (which should be set on the `TextInputEditText`).
+**Note:** All the attributes in the tables below should be set on the `TextInputLayout`, with the exception of the input text attributes, which should be set on the `TextInputEditText`.

 #### Container attributes